 In December 2019, the first case of Coronavirus was identified in Wuhan, China.
-In the five months since then, over 6.2 million cases of Covid-19 have been reported globally, and over 300,000 people have lost their lives to the pandemic.
+In the ten months since then, over 39 million cases of Covid-19 have been reported globally, and over 1 million people have lost their lives to the pandemic.

-But, in the same time, New Zealand has emerged as an undisputed leader in not just combating the spread of the disease, but rather, in eliminating it completely.
+But, in the same time, New Zealand has emerged as an undisputed leader in not just combating the spread of the disease, but rather, in nearly eliminating it.

 Naturally, it is important to keep in mind the population of the country, the geographical location, and the strength of its healthcare system, when taking into account the way it handled the pandemic.

 But, all these factors do not take away from the simple fact that New Zealand has, very clearly, benefitted from the leadership of its Prime Minister, Jacinda Ardern.

 Jacinda Ardern was the world's youngest female head of government at the time of her ascension.
 And, in 2020, she once again won the elections in a landslide victory.
 While she consistently proved herself during her tenure, a major reason for her victory can be attributed to the way she handled the Covid-19 crisis.

 She has quickly become a leader that not just her country's citizens, but most young men and women from across the globe look up to.

 Ardern, who already set an example of the challenges and competence of working mothers, won people over with the way she led the country in the aftermath of the horrifying Christchurch mosque shootings.